coderholic/pyradio/recording.md

 #### MKVToolNix installation

+Why would I want to install yet another package / program, you may ask.

+Here's why:

+1. Through **MKVToolNix** it is possible to have the songs titles embedded in the recorded file itself.

+2. If the player used to reproduce the recorded file is chapters aware (most are), you can also navigate to the songs; their titles will be availabe at the **Chapters** menu (wherever the application chooses to place it).

+3. If your player of choice for **PyRadio** is **MPlayer**, you really should take the time to install **MKVToolNix**. \
+\
+The reason is that **MPlayer** will dump the audio data it receives to the file without any alteration.
+This means that even though the saved file will have the *mkv* extension, the file will not be a valid Mastroka file; it will be an MP3, a FLAC, a AAC or whatever encoding is used by the station. \
+\
+Using **MKVToolNix** to add chapters to the file will actually create a valid **mkv** file.

+Having said that, let's see how to install **MKVToolNix**.

 ##### Linux

 On **Linux** you will have no problem installing the package; all distros will include it, either as *mkvtoolnix*, or *mkvtoolnix-cli* or whatever.

+Just make sure that after the installation you can execute **mkvmerge** from a terminal.

 ##### MacOS